Which is to say: that bloody Potions book.

 A much more “out there” — but fun — theory which cropped up on one of my discussion boards was the notion that Snape and Lily had worked together on those potions notes and that Snape had charmed the book with a For Your Eyes Only charm, so that apart from himself, only Lily could read the annotations.
 And as we have been told repeatedly, Harry does have Lily’s eyes.
 Neither Ron nor Hermione were able to decipher the Prince’s handwriting, were they?
 (Well, Ron couldn’t.
 Hermione wouldn’t try.)

-For that matter; once one disentangles the Snape + Lily concept from the widely received Snape-loved-Lily theory one really needs to re-examine rather a lot of the ideas that various people have floated in aid of that inaccurate theory to see whether they have any merit on their own, and the suggestion that the Potions book was originally Lily’s — even if she wasn’t the one who wrote in it — begins to look as if it almost might.
+For that matter; once one disentangles the Snape + Lily concept from the widely received Snape-loved-Lily fanon theory one really needs to re-examine rather a lot of the ideas that various people have floated in aid of that inaccurate theory to check whether they have any merit on their own, and the suggestion that the Potions book was originally Lily’s — even if she wasn’t the one who wrote in it — begins to look as if it almost might.
 It should be pointed out that this theory was another one frequently deployed by the die-hard Snape-haters who cannot stand the idea that Snape was ever good at anything.
 But that doesn’t happen to be where I am coming from.
 The book was certainly Snape’s, and it is well within reason to suspect that quite possibly it had been Eileen’s.
-Which means it was available all through those kids’ childhood.
+Which would mean that it was available all through those kids’ childhood.

 Consider…